raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [Hash]: https://ruby-doc.org/core-2.5.1/Hash.html

 [^namunamu]: Programming language libraries have an awful track record for naming things.
-A "Hash" is generally, of course, a way of implementing a "dictionary" or "associative array."
+A "hash" is generally, of course, a way of implementing a "dictionary" or "associative array."
 But we generally use the word "Hash" to describe a dictionary, even if we don't particularly care how it's implemented.

 Ruby hash literals have several syntaxes, including: